 Welcome to the Gay Anime Symposium!
 This humble but wholly unapologetic blog is an outlet for discussing gayness in anime, video games, and manga.
-Whether BL or GL, yaoi or yuri, this very important blog will assess that very important age-old question, the answer to which has long eluded philosophers: is it gay?
+Whether BL or GL, yaoi or yuri, this very important blog will assess that very important age-old question, the answer to which has long eluded philosophers throughout the ages: is it gay?

 What is BL/GL?